sproutlabs/learninglocker-docker/README.md

 This is a HTTP **application-only** container for [Learning Locker](http://learninglocker.net).
 As such, link to a running mongoDB container or external mongoDB host is required.

+If you are running it behind a load balancer set the `LOAD_BALANCER` env variable to something otherwise your assets won't get the right path

 #### Example usage

 1. Create a mongoDB instance (example using docker container). [`mongodb`](https://hub.docker.com/_/mongodb/)